Individual physical proficiency test: NSmen

 NSmen are required to take their IPPT annually within a window starting from their birthday and closing on the day before their next birthday.
-This continues until they are posted to the Ministry of Defence Reserves or when they are medically downgraded to a Physical Employment Standards (PES) status of C2 or below.
+This requirement continues until they are posted to the Ministry of Defence Reserves or when they are medically downgraded to a Physical Employment Standards (PES) status of C2 or below.

 Before 1 September 2014, NSmen had to attempt the IPPT at least once within the first nine months of their IPPT window.
-They could take their IPPT during their annual In-Camp Training (reservist training), or at another timing during the nine-month period at any of the various test centres around Singapore.
+They could complete their IPPT during their annual In-Camp Training (reservist training), or at another timing during the nine-month period at any of the various test centres around Singapore.
 NSmen were allowed to attempt the IPPT as many times as they wished, provided they had not already achieved the Gold standard.
-Besides, NSmen were only paid for their first three attempts.
+In addition, NSmen were only compensated for their first three attempts.
 Based on the former IPPT Gazette under the Enlistment Act (dated 26 May 2006), NSmen who did not attempt or did not pass the IPPT within the first nine months of their IPPT window had to attend and complete 20 Remedial Training sessions within the last three months of their IPPT window at any Singapore Armed Forces Fitness and Conditioning Centre.